Group Tour Overview

 Help feed and pet the animals.
 We will provide grain for the animals to eat and often times a bottle to feed a baby calf.
 Also, don’t forget to come and see the new additions we have to the Christian Way Farm family!

 Plant Your Own Seeds

 We will help each person plant seeds (usually pumpkin or sunflower seeds) in a small container to grow in their backyard.

 Picnic areas are available for your use.
 Visitors may bring their own food or purchase food from the Christian Way Cafe.
 Sodas, bottled water, lemonade and snack food are available for purchase.

-No trip to the farm is complete without playtime—corn trucks, lawnmower train, hay castle (fall only), tricycle track, giant Jenga and giant Scrabble, Gaga ball, playground and plenty of open space for free play.
+No trip to Christian Way Farm is complete without playtime—corn trucks, lawnmower train, hay castle (fall only), tricycle track, giant Jenga and giant Scrabble, Gaga ball, a full playground, and plenty of open space for free play – is something you can expect anytime you visit us in Hopkinsville.
 The corn truck will be available for children to play in like a giant sandbox.
-We encourage removing shoes as one step into the corn box and shoes are full of corn!
+We encourage removing shoes as one steps into the corn box or your shoes will be full of corn!